-A. Man agement-Auministration F. Participates in manage net of direct delivery of professional services and responds appropriately to manage mean terarchy.
+F. Participates in manager is the of direct delivery of professional services and responds appropriately to management iterarchy.
 G. Knowledge of and ability to function within professional settings and organizations, including compliance with polities and procedures.
-H. Recognition of c wn role in creating policy, participation in system change, and management structure.
+H. Recognition of can role in creating policy, participation in system change, and management structure.
 I. Able to develop and prepared to offer constructive criticism and suggestions regarding management and leadership of the organization.
 J. Overall Management-Administration rating.

 XI.
-Advocacy

-D. Uses awareness of the social, political, economic, or cultural factors that may impact human development in the context of service provision.
+Adv vocacy D. Uses awareness of the social, political, economic, or cultural factors that may impact human development in the context of service provision.
 E. Promotes institutional change to enhance the functioning of individuals.
 F. Overall Advocacy rating.